WPTechInnovation/wpw-doc-dev/docs/index.md

   <a class="md-button" href="python27.html">Python (2.7)</a>
 </div>-->

-### A demonstration

-<iframe class="video" height="315" src="https://www.youtube.com/embed/94fm-DYtLb8?controls=1&fs=0&rel=0&showinfo=0" frameborder="0" allowfullscreen></iframe>

 ### What it is

 Driven by the [Internet of Things](#iot), Worldpay is keen to demonstrate how you can integrate payments into everyday objects.
-So we created Worldpay Within - an embeddable payments agent that can be 'plugged' into your app or a smart device.
-It then lets you discover other devices and pay for that device’s service.
+So we created Worldpay Within.

 We’ve got a series of [open source](#open-source) software development kits (SDKs) that let you make and accept payments from a range of devices.
-We’ve got SDKs for [node.js](nodejs.html), [Go](getting-started-with-go.html), [.NET](dotnet.html), Java and [Python 2.7 and 3](python27.html).
+We’ve got SDKs for [node.js](nodejs), [Go](getting-started-with-go), [.NET](dotnet), Java and [Python 2.7 and 3](python27).
 You can download these SDKs, get playing, configure your setup, and recommend changes to our open source libraries.

 ### Why use it